Suvink/docs-choreo-dev/en/docs/quick-start-guides/deploy-a-web-application-that-consumes-a-backend-service.md

 4. Click **Create**.
 This creates the project and opens the project home page.

-## Step 2: Connect Your Sample Repository and Configure the Service
+## Step 2: Connect your sample repository and configure the service

 1. On the project home page, click **Start** under **Create Multiple Components**.
 2. Go to the **GitHub** tab.